-Super Smash Bros. is an upcoming dual-platform edition of the latest entry in the Super Smash Bros. series in development for both the Wii U and 3DS.
-The games are titled in a straight-forward manner as simply "Super Smash Bros. for Wii U" and "Super Smash Bros. for Nintendo 3DS".
-Both are scheduled for release in 2014.
-The 3DS version will be the first handheld entry in the Smash Bros. series.
+Super Smash Bros. is a dual-platform edition of the latest entry in the Super Smash Bros. series for both the Wii U and 3DS.
+The games are titled in a straight-forward manner as simply "Super Smash Bros. for Wii U" and "Super Smash Bros. for Nintendo 3DS."
+Both are scheduled for release in 2014; the 3DS version will be released first, in Japan on September 13, 2014 and North America on October 3, 2014, while the Wii U version will be released during the 2014 Holiday season.
+The 3DS version is the first handheld entry in the series.

-Super Smash Bros. retains the core fighting mechanics that are the series trademarks, pitting up to four fighters against each other in 2D arena spaces populated with a variety of platforms.
-The objective is to knock the opponents from the arena and win by either scoring the most K.O.s, or in stock matches, until they are the only fighter left standing.
+Super Smash Bros. retains the core fighting mechanics that are the series' trademarks, pitting up to four fighters against each other in 2D arena spaces populated with a variety of platforms.
+The objective is to knock the opponents out of the arena and win by either scoring the most K.O.s, or in stock matches, until they are the only fighter left standing.

 Returning from the previous entry, Super Smash Bros.
 Brawl, are a pair of mechanics introduced in that entry; Final Smashes and Assist Trophies.
 The Final Smash is a character-specific super move with effects that vary wildly from character to character.
 Assist Trophies are items that can be used to spawn the appearance of an NPC character or characters that can deal damage or impart some effect.

 Online play will appear in both the Wii U and 3DS versions of Super Smash Bros.
 The online features and functionality have been expanded upon over Super Smash Bros.
 Brawl to include a greater variety of gameplay options.
 The most significant of these changes in terms of gameplay come in the form of new game modes for playing against strangers; For Fun, and For Glory.